 There was a period of low water levels from a giant sinkhole on Orange lake and a fish kill on Lochloosa Lake in the 1990s.
 These events quickly wiped out the trophy bass that was previously thriving here.
 These fisheries have started thriving in recent years with sufficient rainfall, restoration efforts, and less fishing pressure.

 There has been an explosion in the fish populations since.
 These lakes are back to thriving with tons of baitfish and consistently producing quality largemouth bass reaching the 10 to 13-pound range.

 Fishing with live bait is the best way to increase the odds of catching a trophy bass.
 Depending on the fishery and season, artificials can work well too.
 Popular lures are soft plastics such as Swim Senkos, Speed Worms, Horny Toads, and Flukes.

 Meet the team of fishing guides Gainesville Fl, we know the best spots, baits, and techniques to give you the greatest fishing experience in Gainesville.

 Local Fishing Ponds in Gainesville

 Beautiful state parks and nature preserves fill Gainesville, all holding Florida bass.
-The local fisheries in Gainesville are Newmans Lake and Lake Alice.
+The local fishing in Gainesville Fl is Newmans Lake and Lake Alice.

-Newmans Lake is the largest fishery located in Gainesville and holds some quality fish in large numbers.
+Newmans Lake is the largest fishery for fishing in Gainesville Fl and holds some quality fish in large numbers.
 It’s a 6,000-acre pond full of lush trees, wildlife, and numerous hiking trails to explore.

-Lake Alice in Gainesville is a local fishing pond located on the University of Florida’s campus.
-The lake is home to a lot of wildlife, such as alligators and softshell turtles.
+Lake Alice in Gainesville is a local fishing pond on the University of Florida’s campus.
+The lake is home to many wildlife, such as alligators and softshell turtles.
 You can catch largemouth bass while enjoying stunning views around the lake.